4 typical dishes, 2 chefs, 4 techniques

 Amazonian cuisine is developed in the heart of the Amazon, especially in the cities with the largest populations.
 This is the case in Iquitos, where cook Pilar Agnini officiates.

-The most commonly used source of protein in the Peruvian Amazon is fish and roasts and stews of bush animals.
+The most commonly used source of protein in the Peruvian Amazon is fish and roasts or stews of bush animals.

 The four best known preparations of Peruvian Amazonian cuisine are juane, sarapatera or zarapatera, patarashca and inchicapi.